-How Higher Education Providers can Map a Content Journey towards Student Enrolment
+How to Map a Content Journey for Student Enrolment

 If there is one thing that TAFE and university websites have a lot of, it is content.
 Whether it is a description of a course or a carefully created FAQ page, TAFEs and universities often find that they do not have a problem keeping up with Google Panda’s need for new and relevant content.
 What they do have, is a problem with is making it all easy to access.